ryokugyu/ContentBasedVideoAuthenticationUsingDWT/README.md

 Then execute the SecretImageWriter file.

-After the successful execution, execute the mainFuntion.
+After the successful execution, execute the mainFunction.